pdnpa/interpretation-key/docs/src/docs/moorland/upland-mosaics.md

 D6 Upland mosaics - Areas of a mix of fragmented vegetation forming mosaics defining the transition between upland heath (D1) and other moor and heath categories.
 As with all D classes the D6 set are common plagioclimax communities in the PDNP.

-Three sub-categories are identified: **D6a pland mosaics: Upland heath/grass moor mosaic**, **D6b Upland heath/bracken (on peat soils?)** and **D6c Upland heath/grass moor mosaic on blanket bog/peat soil**.
+Three sub-categories are identified: **D6a Upland mosaics: Upland heath/grass moor mosaic**, **D6b Upland heath/bracken (on peat soils?)** and **D6c Upland heath/grass moor mosaic on blanket bog/peat soil**.
 The boundary with heath will be drawn where heath species comprise more than 80% of the cover and with the other categories where they in turn constitute more than 80% of the cover.

 ## Aerial Definition

+* [Google photo sphere Curbur Edge](https://goo.gl/maps/LLR5qYkbKaQk7Gdf9) D6a/c Looking East on Moorlands howing areas of heather of varying clump and within patch plot sizes intersected with upland acid grassland.
+D6b Looking West on the slope below the cliff edge Bracken died back to orange/bwon intersected with Heather.

 ## In the Peak District